edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/conditional_routes.md

 The property `edgeControlCriteria` is defined in `Matches` type format (see [Conditionals](performance/cdn_as_code/conditional_routes#conditionals) section).

-Following example applies the nested logic if device is a tablet and the metod is GET (combination of both criteria definition formats):
+Following example applies the nested logic if device is a tablet and the metod is GET (combination of both criteria formats):

 ```js
 import {Router, and} from '@edgio/core';